-Your colleague will need to self-isolate for 10 days/follow 3.7 above.
+Your colleague will need to self-isolate (follow 3.7 and section 1 above).
 You do not need to self-isolate (unless you live in the same household) or you have been contacted by Test and Trace.

 3.9 I have been contacted by track and trace, but the advice given was not to self-isolate as I have previously tested positive (within the last 90 days).
 Is this correct?